EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation: Background

 \subsection{Notation}

-The observed data \(\mathbf{X}\) is an alignment of \(M\) character sequences with length \(N\) where \(\mathbf{X} \in \mathcal{A}^{M \times N}\).
-In our case the alphabet of characters \(\mathcal{A} = \{A, G, C, T\}\) is a set of nucleotides. \(x_n^m\) is the character in the \(m\)\textsuperscript{th} sequence (\(x^m\)) and at the \(n\)\textsuperscript{th} site (\(x_n\)) of the alignment.
-We assume each alignment \(\mathbf{X}\) has a hidden ancestral state sequence \(a \in \mathcal{A}^{N}\).
-Each ancestral state \(a_n\) would have evolved, independently from other states \(\{ a_i; i \neq n\}\), to an extant character \(x_n^m\) over an evolutionary time expressed as a branch length \(b\) and following a substitution model defined by a set of parameters \(\psi\).
-In a Bayesian framework, we seek representations allowing to model uncertainty on the quantity and composition of different entities.
-Here, we consider the observable characters (\(\mathbf{x}_n^m\)) and the ancestral states (\(\mathbf{a}_n\)) as random variables and represent them by categorical distributions over \(\mathcal{A}\).
-Also, branch lengths (\(\mathbf{b}^m\)) and substitution model parameters (\(\bm{\psi}\)) will be modelled as random variables.
+The observed data \(\mathbf{X}\) is an alignment of \(M\) character sequences with length \(N\), where \(\mathbf{X} \in \mathcal{A}^{M \times N}\).
+In our case, the alphabet of characters \(\mathcal{A} = \{A, G, C, T\}\) is a set of nucleotides. \(x_n^m\) is the character in the \(m\)\textsuperscript{th} sequence (\(x^m\)) and at the \(n\)\textsuperscript{th} site (\(x_n\)) of the alignment.
+Here, we assume that each alignment \(\mathbf{X}\) has a hidden ancestral state sequence \(a \in \mathcal{A}^{N}\).
+We take the hypothesis that each ancestral state \(a_n\) has evolved independently from the other states \(\{ a_i; i \neq n\}\) to an extant character \(x_n^m\) over an evolutionary time expressed as a branch length \(t\) and following a substitution model defined by a set of parameters \(\psi\).
+In a Bayesian framework, we seek representations allowing to model uncertainty on the quantity and the composition of different entities.
+We consider the observable characters (\(\mathbf{x}_n^m\)) and the ancestral states (\(\mathbf{a}_n\)) as random variables (noted in bold, unlike scalar values) and represent them by categorical distributions over \(\mathcal{A}\).
+Also, branch lengths (\(\mathbf{t}^m\)) and substitution model parameters (\(\bm{\psi}\)) will be modelled as random variables and will be represented by suitable distributions.